 - 1. Simplify, clarify and modernize the policies governing procurement by Shelby County Schools. - 2.
 Introduce compliance with federal and state laws, school board policies and Purchasing regulations - 3.
-Make as uniform as possible the procedures on purchasing, provide increased economy in procurement activities, and maximize the purchasing value of Shelby County School funds - 4.
-Provide safeguards of the maintenance of a procurement system of quality and integrity - 5.
-To obtain in a cost-effective and responsive manner the materials, services and equipment required by Shelby County Schools.
+To make as uniform as possible the procedures on purchasing, provide increased economy in procurement activities, and maximize the purchasing value of Shelby County School funds - 4.
+To provide safeguards of the maintenance of a procurement system of quality and integrity

+5. How to obtain in a cost-effective and responsive manner the materials, services and equipment required by Shelby County Schools.

-G. Application
+Application